-Noiseurban Maps: Soundmonitoringin barareasand centric
+Noiseurban Maps: Soundmonitoringin barareas and centric

 zonesinrealtime.
-Smartphone DetectIon: DetectIphone and Android devices in general any device which works and wifior Blue to other terfaces.
+Smartphone Detection: Detect I phone and Android devices in general any device which works and wifi or Bluetooth interfaces.

-ElectromagneticFieldlevels: Measuremento fthe energy radia ted by cellstations and wi-firouters.
-TrafficCongestion: Monitoring of vehicles and pedestrian levels to optimize driving and walking route
+ElectromagneticFieldlevels: Measurementoftheenergy radiatedbycellstations and wi-firouters.
+TrafficCongestion: Monitoring of vehicles and pedestrian levels to optimize driving and walking route s.